rubinusp/byu-cs460-f2021/hw-network-layer/README.md

     c.
 Was the ping successful?

- 7. Re-run the `ip neigh` command on `r1` to see the state of its ARP table:
+ 7. Run the `ip neigh` command on `r1` to see the state of its ARP table:

     ```bash
     r1$ ip neigh
     ```

-    What entries are in the table now?
+    What entries are in its table?

  8. Follow the instructions from problem 5 to add the appropriate default route